ad-dp/DS-200_data_science_project/README.md

 # DS200 Assignment: Data Science Visualization Project

-This repository contains a data analysis and visualization projects created as part of the **DS200: Data Science Visualization** assignment.
+This repository contains a data analysis and visualization project created as part of the **DS200: Data Science Visualization** assignment.
 It use datasets from [data.gov.in](https://data.gov.in) and demonstrate **data cleaning, exploratory data analysis (EDA), and visualization** using Python (`pandas`, `matplotlib`, and `seaborn`).

 ---

-## 🔬 Project 1: Analysis of R&D Expenditure by Economic Activity
+## Analysis of R&D Expenditure by Economic Activity

 [![Open In Colab](https://colab.research.google.com/assets/colab-badge.svg)](https://colab.research.google.com/drive/1qXXDXvaHxsZlkXd8hXsSXnbWVJEFKYnG?usp=sharing)
 ### Overview